atsheehan/curriculum/lessons/student-orientation-guidelines/student-orientation-guidelines.md

 There will be a page on Horizon where you can easily see whether you've any items, so you can keep easy track of where you stand in the cohort.

 #Career Services
-One of the many fantastic parts of Launch Academy are the stellar Career Services you’ll have access to during and after your time here.
+One of the many fantastic parts of Launch Academy are the Career Services you’ll have access to during and after your time here.
 Corinne is amazing at what she does, and she’s here for you as your own personal job-search-support-crew!
 That said, don’t spend the early weeks here worrying about job search prep.
 Your main job at the beginning is to work on becoming an awesome developer, and be ready to be on the ball as soon as Corinne needs things from you later down the line!

-##Timeline
+##Career Services Timeline

 ###Weeks 1-5
-- Career Service Presentation by Corinne
+- Career Services Presentation by Corinne
 - 1-on-1 interview between Corinne and each Launcher to learn about your backgrounds and future goals
 - Lots of guest speakers, tech community events, and time for personal development!